-Revenues for the first fiscal quarter ended April 30, 1999, were \$2,372,048, compared with \$3,605,030 reported in the comparable quarter of 1998.
-Revenues for the first quarter of fiscal 1999 do not include approximately \$1,270,000 of revenues for previously announced sales made by our Remarketing Partner Shared Medical Systems Corporation.
-As noted, at year-end, revenues on the contracts have been deferred until certain integration is completed, which is expected to occur in the second quarter when the final integration testing is completed.
+Revenues for the second fiscal quarter ended July 31, 1999, were \$2,001,483, compared with \$3,008,222 reported in the comparable quarter of 1998.
+Revenues for the six months ended July 31, 1999, were \$4,373,531 compared with \$6,613,252 in the comparable prior period.
+Revenues for the second quarter and first six months of fiscal 1999 do not include approximately \$1,270,000 of revenues for previously announced sales made by our Remarketing Partner Shared Medical Systems Corporation.
+As previously disclosed, revenues on the contracts have been deferred until certain integration was completed.
+During the second quarter, LanVision delivered to SMS versions of LanVision's Medical Record Suite that were integrated with SMS's Patient Accounts Imaging Management System.
+SMS and LanVision successfully completed the initial integration testing.
+Revenue will be recognized, probably in the third quarter, when final integration testing of the software is completed.
+The decrease in revenues, in both periods, results primarily from the decrease in new customers during the current periods as most healthcare organizations concentrated on Year 2000 remediation of legacy systems rather than installing new systems.

-Sales activity has been slower than planned as many healthcare institutions are focused on resolving Year 2000 Compliance problems with legacy systems.
 Additionally, consolidations and mergers within the healthcare industry and the attendant changes in management have delayed or terminated sales discussions.
 Additionally, healthcare institutions are assessing and implementing many new technologies.
-Although many of these systems do not compete with the LanVision products, these systems do compete for capital budget dollars and the available time of information systems personnel within the healthcare industries.
-Management believes the healthcare industry's focus on Year 2000 Compliance will continue to adversely affect potential sales opportunities for its direct sales force through at least the first half of fiscal 1999.
+Although many of these systems do not compete with LanVision products, these systems do compete for capital budget dollars and the available time of information systems personnel within the healthcare industries.
+Management believes the healthcare industry's focus on Year 2000 Compliance will continue to adversely affect potential sales opportunities for its direct sales force through most of fiscal 1999.
 Also, the Remarketing Agreement with Shared Medical Systems Corporation has developed more slowly than expected.
-However, management believes revenue from this Remarketing Agreement will represent a greater percentage of the Company's total revenues in the future.
+To date, SMS's Marketing of LanVision's products has been conducted by a small specialized sales force.
+Additionally, SMS's strategy is to tightly control marketing activities until such time that the integrated LanVision/SMS solution can be successfully demonstrated at its key customers.
+The integrated products have been delivered to two SMS customers and initial integration testing has been successfully completed.
+Final integration testing is scheduled for September.
+LanVision expects that SMS's marketing activities related to the LanVision products will increase and believes revenue from this Remarketing Agreement will represent a greater percentage of the Company's total revenues in the future.

 After an agreement is executed, LanVision does not record revenues until it delivers the hardware and software or performs the agreed upon services.
 The commencement of revenue recognition varies depending on the size and complexity of the system and the scheduling of the implementation, training, interface development and other services requested by the customer.
 Accordingly, significant variations in revenues can result as more fully discussed under "Uneven Patterns of Quarterly Operating Results."
-Three customers accounted for approximately 36% of the revenues for the first quarter of 1999 compared with 47% of revenues in the comparable period of the prior year.
+Three customers accounted for approximately 47% of the revenues for the second quarter and 39% for the first six months of 1999 compared with 53% and 37%, respectively, of revenues in the comparable periods of the prior year.